 Waiver of Program Requirements

-Students may petition to be exempted from part of the curriculum, usually by scoring a passing grade on an appropriate proficiency examination.
-Students with a master's degree in a relevant field of study will be exempted from appropriate course requirements.
+You may petition to be exempted from part of the curriculum, usually by scoring a passing grade on an appropriate proficiency examination.
+If you have earned a master's degree in a relevant field of study, you will be exempted from appropriate course requirements.

 - The grade attained in each course is a B or better.

 - The course was taken within four years of the actual waiver.

 - The course relates to the area of concentration chosen in this program.

 Petitions for obtaining credit for laboratory experiences may be made, subject to the same credit hour limitations and time constraints as for courses.

 Petitions for exemption or waiver should be submitted to the program director.
 Acceptability of course waivers will be determined by the Interdisciplinary Review Committee.

 The following is an example of a program of study for an Environmental Sciences Ph.D. student.
 You will establish the details of your program of study in conjunction with your supervisory committee.

 |ES 7140||Environmental Statistics||3|